JTMabutas17/CECS448/project3-template/README.md

 # Project 3 Template

-This is an example user persona that one of us created.
+This is the template for the user persona webpages.